Enterprise monitoring is vital to rapid incident management and uptime in IT service management. So why aren’t we making better progress?

 - Performance management is still a too much of a data mining exercise

 So why is this?
 I believe that first and foremost technology is evolving faster than companies can manage it.
-Cloud is pushing against the boundaries of traditional IT hard, forcing companies move towards a more Service-Centric IT mentality.
-Migrating to Service-Centric IT requires change in behavior, culture, organization, and tools.
-Companies that don’t start moving to Service-Centric IT are going to fall further and further behind, until ultimately their IT organization is essentially irrelevant and no longer needed in any significant form.
+Cloud is pushing against the boundaries of traditional IT hard, forcing companies to move towards a more Service-Centric enterprise IT mentality.
+Migrating to Service-Centric IT requires a change in behavior, culture, organization, and tools.
+The bottom line is companies that don’t start moving to Service-Centric IT are going to fall further behind; until their IT organization is essentially irrelevant and no longer needed in any significant form.